falent/googleHomeAssistantExpressNodeJS/README.md

 (https://hub.Docker.com/r/falent/Google_home_assistant_express_node_js_server/)

-**OR**

-To build your own container from the dockerfile in your directory run

-`docker build myAssistantImage .`

-before you run the container myAssistant.
-The point locates the dockerfile in your current directory from cmd console.
-Replace *falent/google_home_assistant_express_node_js_server* with *myAssistantImage* in cmd console above to run the *myAssistant* container.

-The last Docker command creates a shared directory, the flag -v means: Create a directory action in the docker container and share my local directory googleHomeAssistantExpressNodeJS with it.
+The Docker command -v creates a shared directory, the flag -v means: Create a directory in the docker container and share my local directory googleHomeAssistantExpressNodeJS with it.
 With a shared directory we can edit our files locally and share it automatically with our directory in the docker container.

 <div id='id-output'/>